 Why?
 Natural selection has no intended goal or outcome.
-While natural selection favors genes that add to a species “fitness,” what defines “fit” can change.
-What’s advantageous in one environment may be detrimental in another environment.
+While natural selection favors genes that add to a species “fitness,” the definition of “fit” can change.
+What’s advantageous in one environment may be detrimental in another.

 For example, antibiotic resistance is really useful for microbes in hospitals.
 They are able to survive environments that would otherwise kill them.
 But there’s a cost to this resistance.
 The microbes have to spend extra energy to protect themselves.
 In places where there’s no antibiotic, this puts them at a disadvantage.

 Imagine this in a rainforest.
 Wouldn’t go too well.